midzer/beerbase/content/breweries/moon-river-brewing-company/savannah-fest.md

 srm: 0
 upc: 0
 ---
 This German-style Festival bier has a rich orange hue.
-Its medium body is complemented by a Munich malt toastiness and premium German hops which are a blend of Hallertau, Spalt, Hersbruck and Saaz, yielding a spicy, \noble hop\" aroma."
+Its medium body is complemented by a Munich malt toastiness and premium German hops which are a blend of Hallertau, Spalt, Hersbruck and Saaz, yielding a spicy, noble hop" aroma."